keyboardcrunch/old-blog/content/posts/vmray-guest-performance.md

 #description = "description"
 ---

+## Warning
+At this time VMRay doesn't officially support changing the CPU, they don't seem to plan on supporting it, and they won't help you to get it working.
+As of release 4.7 this is not working, you can get a VM guest to boot (and maybe even snapshot, though bootstrap exe may need to be triggered manually) but when you attempt to run an analysis (which boots from a snapshot) it'll fail.
+The failure makes it look like a driver issue, but I haven't found a workaround and lost interest after working with support.

+## The Original Post

 I recently had the privilege to work with VMRay, a sandbox and malware analysis platform which uses qemu for virtualization, but I quickly noticed that the default settings used for creating virtual machines was grossly underwhelming.
 All of the VMs were running with a single core, and as far as I know each one of these machines was built without passing any custom qemu arguments during the creation process.

 It appears that the default is `-smp 1`, meaning one vCPU socket/core is assigned.
 To view how many CPU cores your host machine has available you can run `nproc` to get the value.
 So to have a 4 core system we just need to configure the guest to use the qemu argument `-smp 4`.